tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 createuser johndoe -P
 ```

-After inputing and confirming the password, we now have created a postgres user.
-Notice that we use the same username `johndoe` to create the PostgreSQL user, since by default, postgres only allows the unix user with the same name as its postgres user to interact with it.
+After inputing and confirming the password, we now have created a Postgres user.
+Notice that we use the same username `johndoe` to create the PostgreSQL user, since by default, Postgres only allows the unix user with the same name as its Postgres user to interact with it.

 ### Creating a PostgreSQL database for our user

-After having created the postgres user, we use the command
+After having created the Postgres user, we use the command

 ```
 createdb johndoe
 ```
- to create a databse also name `johndoe`.
+ to create a database also name `johndoe`.
 And now we will explain the reason behind all these names.

- In postgres, it allows a user to connect to the database with the same name by default, that is the postgres `johndoe` user can always access the database named `johndoe`.
-And by default, postgres only allows the unix user with the same name as its postgres user to interact with it.
+ In Postgres, it allows a user to connect to the database with the same name by default, that is the Postgres `johndoe` user can always access the database named `johndoe`.
+And by default, Postgres only allows the unix user with the same name as its Postgres user to interact with it.

  So now, our unix user `johndoe` can directly interact with the PostgreSQL database named `johndoe` using command